Prerequisites

 Before using QtPass, you need:

-- GPG key pair - QtPass uses GPG for encryption.
-If you don't have one, create one.
+GPG key pair - QtPass uses GPG for encryption.
+If

-- pass (optional but recommended) - The command-line password manager.
-Install pass.
+pass (optional but recommended) - The command-line

 Step 1: Install QtPass